Philip Cunliffe-Lister, 1st Earl of Swinton: Political career

 The National Government won a massive election victory in the 1931 general election but was internally divided on the question of protective tariffs.
 So as to balance the Cabinet Cunliffe-Lister was replaced at the Board of Trade by the supposed Free Trader Walter Runciman, and instead became Secretary of State for the Colonies, which he would hold until June 1935.
 When MacDonald retired as Prime Minister and was succeeded by Stanley Baldwin a Cabinet reshuffle took place in which Cunliffe-Lister became Secretary of State for Air.
 At the 1935 general election he did not contest his seat and was instead ennobled as Viscount Swinton, retaining his ministerial office for the next three years into the premiership of Neville Chamberlain he took the strategic post of Secretary of State for Air responsible for Britain air defences in the lead up to war.

 He also seemingly served on the Home Security Executive during the war.
-Letters were exchange between himself and O.Allen Harker regarding the detention of Barry Domvile.
+Letters were exchanged between Swinton and Oswald Allen Harker regarding the detention of Barry Domvile.
 KV2-834, National Archives.

 As Swinton was now in the House of Lords his hands were free to be Chairman of the UK Commercial Corporation responsible for boosting enterprise and output.
 So Chamberlain appointed the Chancellor of the Duchy of Lancaster Lord Winterton (an Irish peer who sat in the House of Commons) to speak for the Air Ministry in the Commons.
 This arrangement did not prove successful and in May 1938 there was a disastrous debate on air and it became clear to Chamberlain that the Secretary of State must sit in the House of Commons.
 Swinton was dismissed, his political career seemingly over.

 After serving as Minister Resident in West Africa and being made a Member of the Order of the Companions of Honour in 1943, during the Second World War Swinton's career revived when he was appointed as the first Minister of Civil Aviation, a post he held until the end of the war.
 During 1944 he served on the executive committee and on the Steering Committee at the Convention on International Civil Aviation done in Chicago, formally representing the United Kingdom.